civican/legisinfo/44-1/bills/S-15/bill_text.md

 # Bill S-15: An Act to amend the Criminal Code and the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act

-**Sponsor**: THE HONOURABLE SENATOR GOLD, P.C.

 ## Summary

 This enactment amends the `Criminal Code` to create offences related to keeping elephants and great apes in captivity, subject to certain exceptions.
 It also amends the `Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act` to, among other things, specify the circumstances in which the importation or exportation of living elephants and great apes may be permitted as well as the circumstances in which the keeping of these animals in captivity may be authorized.

-Whereas Parliament recognizes the evolution of public opinion on the captivity of certain animal species that are not domesticated;

-Whereas Parliament is of the view that the science establishes that certain animals, particularly elephants and great apes, should not, because of the cruelty it represents, be kept in captivity;
+Whereas Parliament is of the view that certain animals, particularly elephants and great apes, should not be kept in captivity because of the risk of animal cruelty that such captivity presents;

-And whereas Parliament recognizes that keeping these animals in captivity is justified in certain circumstances, including when it is in the best interests of their welfare or for the purpose of a scientific research or conservation program;
+And whereas Parliament recognizes that keeping elephants and great apes in captivity may be justified in certain circumstances, including when it is in the best interests of their welfare or for the purpose of a scientific research or conservation program;

 Now therefore, His Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows: